 How to Handle Traffic Tickets in Collections & Avoid Fines.
 I bet you didn’t know you could get help paying a ticket!
 A ticket is given when you have broken a rule.
 Have you ever parked in an area that seems to be legal, only to discover you did not read the small print on a traffic sign?

 It is very frustrating to have to pay out your hard-earned money to the city.
 There are also other types of tickets like speeding, expired license plates, moving violations, running a red light, failure to yield, etc. It is a mind field out there, no doubt!

 What if I Can’t Pay my Traffic Tickets?

 Traffic tickets are a pain.
-When you do not pay them off immediately there are consequences.
-What happens when you get a ticket and you have no money to pay them off?
-Many unpleasant things can happen when you do not pay off traffic tickets in a timely manner.
+When you do not pay them off immediately, there are consequences.
+What happens when you get a ticket, and you have no money to pay them off?
+Many unpleasant things can happen when you do not pay off traffic tickets on time.
 The city can,

 - Have your vehicle impounded

 - Suspend your license

 - Add your debt to your state taxes.

 - Deduct the fine from tax returns